 - smile lines may start to become visible

-- skin type still requires a light cover-up
+- the skin type still requires only a light coverage

-- early signs of lines and wrinkles will be in motion, such as smile lines
+- early signs of lines and wrinkles may be evident

 - typically aged between 50-65